 3. In the event of any contradiction between individual contract documents, the provisions set forth in annexes shall take priority over the provisions of this Agreement.
 Contents of an individual order shall have lower priority than the contents of annexes and the provisions of this Agreement.

 2. The service fee shall be payable in advance at the start of the billing period upon issuing of the relevant invoice by Next Matter.
+Additional steps will be invoiced with the next due service fee.
 The invoice shall be paid within ten days of its due date.
 The customer shall be in default automatically upon expiry of the time allowed for payment, without the need for Next Matter issuing a reminder.